jipipayo/SphinxConfigBuilder/README.md

 <h3>Install</h3>
 You can install with composer: https://getcomposer.org/ Simply add this line to your composer.json (required section):

         "jipipayo/sphinx-config-builder": "dev-master"
-run:
+update your composer modules in your project:

     composer update
-and you can start to use this class.
+this will download and install this class and you are ready to start to use it.

 <h3>How to use it?</h3>